ABOUT

 Because the project has been such a success, one of my first goals is to give a significant financial donation from the proceeds to an organization that is working to dismantle racism and supports people of color in the United States.

 Each year I donate part of the calendar proceeds to a different organization.
-In the past the project has supported Black Women's Blueprint, Women With A Vision, and The Black Feminist Project.
-If you have recommendations for badass organizations that are working to smash racism as well as the patriarchy, please reach out:
+In the past the project has supported Black Women's Blueprint, Women With A Vision, The Black Feminist ProjectCitizen SHE United, and the Reproductive Justice Action Collective.
+If you have recommendations for badass organizations that are WOC-led working to smash racism as well as the patriarchy, please reach out: thebadasswomen@gmail.com

 I'm also working on providing resources here on my website to further dialogue and action to advocate for racial and gender equality.
-Again, please be in touch.
+(The Women's History Museum has some great resources here.)

 Sincerely,